vasilzhigilei/GoREST/README.md

     "id": 2
 }
 ```
 <sup>Note: A URL may be specified when creating a certificate.
-This URL will be used whenever the server receives a PUT request to toggle the active status of this certificate.</sup>
+This URL will be used whenever the server receives a PUT request to toggle the active status of this certificate.
+I personally used http://requestb.in/ to confirm functionality of this feature.</sup>

 ### Full API structure